 Walloon Region.
-The Decree on the fight against certain forms of discrimination, including discrimination between women and men, in the field of economy, employment and vocational training of 6 November 2008 defines the denial of reasonable accommodation in line with Directive 2000/78/EC and provides that it is a form of prohibited discrimination (Art.
-3, 13°).
+The Decree on the fight against certain forms of discrimination, including discrimination between women and men, in the field of economy, employment and vocational training of 6 November 2008 defines the denial of reasonable accommodation for persons with disabilities in line with Directive 2000/78/EC and provides that it is a form of prohibited discrimination (Art.
+15, 6°).